[Exclusive] Russia looting Ukrainian art, draft EU sanctions say

 "The cultural property of the Kherson Fine Arts Museum was removed from the museum in October and November 2022 and taken illegally to Simferopol, in illegally-annexed Crimea," said the European Commission document, seen by EUobserver.

-And they are "currently" in "the Central Museum of Taurida in Simferopol," it noted.
+And the stolen items are "currently" in "the Central Museum of Taurida in Simferopol," it noted.

 One of the draft-blacklisted Russian stooges "voluntarily and deliberately helped the Russian security forces to empty the [Kherson Regional] Museum of its artefacts," it added.

-Another one "discovered the location of artworks from the Kuindzhi Art Museum of Mariupol and gave those works willingly over to the Russian authorities, who facilitated their transfer to the Local History Museum of Donetsk", the EU charged.
+Another one "discovered the location of artworks from the Kuindzhi Art Museum of Mariupol and gave those works willingly over to the Russian authorities, who facilitated their transfer to the Local History Museum of [Russian-occupied] Donetsk", the EU charged.

 Russia's culture war against Ukraine also involves hard power.

-Its invasion has damaged 254 Ukrainian cultural sites, including 109 religious ones, 22 museums, and 91 historical buildings, the Paris-based UNESCO said on 2 May.
+Its invasion has damaged 254 Ukrainian cultural sites, including 109 religious ones, 22 museums, and 91 historic buildings, the Paris-based UNESCO said on 2 May.

 "The Muscovite soldiers are bringing the Russkiy Mir," Andriy Saliuk, the director of the Lviv-based Heritage Protection Society, told EUobserver last year.